2005 Democratic Republic of the Congo constitutional referendum: Background

-Whilist low-level insurgencies would rage on in the east (Kivu conflict, Ituri conflict, ADF insurgency, LRA insurgency, Katanga insurgency), the Second Congo War gradually came to an end following the signing the Sun City Agreemnt in April 2002, which created a two-year transitional government led by President Joseph Kabila, with government positions given to the various rebel groups.
+Whilist low-level insurgencies would rage on in the east (Kivu conflict, Ituri conflict, ADF insurgency, LRA insurgency, Katanga insurgency), the Second Congo War gradually came to an end following the signing the Sun City Agreement in April 2002, which created a two-year transitional government led by President Joseph Kabila, with government positions given to the various rebel groups.
 The agreement also provided set elections for 30 June 2005, independence day, to end the transition period, which would be the first election in over forty years.

 By the end of 2004, the planned elections stopped being an abstraction, gaining creditability among the population and politicians, who "began to factor them into their calculations."

 In January 2005, however, doubts emerged about whether elections could be held on schedule, with CENI President Apollinaire Malu Malu stating that the elections would probably have to be postponed, citing deliberate delays by transitional politicians who benefited from the status quo and were reluctant to see it end.
 With the new pro-election sentiment among the populace, anti-postponement riots broke out in Kinshassa and other cities throughout the country, resulting in four deaths in the capital.
 These riots were blamed on the UDPS, which had boycotted the transition.
 The UDPS, in turn, claimed that they were popular exasperation with artificial delays in the process, a view shared by the International Committee for Support to the Transition (CIAT).